 The Dow Jones Industrial is the only major indicator (Dow, Nasdaq, S&P) which had recovered from the 2000-2002 bear market 4 1/2 years later (as of March 2007), as people moved to more defensive stocks.

-(Note: It appears the numbers below do NOT include dividends)
+(Note: The numbers below do NOT include dividends.
+See dividends below)

 Relative performance of Bond funds and International: